AMDmi3/opening_hours.js/README.md

   2009/4,2010/4,2011/4 Feb 28 open "last day in month (Feb, not leap year)"
   ```

+## How to contribute ##

+You can contribute in the usual manner as known from GitHub.
+Just fork, change and make a pull request.

+### Translating ###

+This project uses http://i18next.com/ for translation.

+Translations can be made in the file [js/i18n-resources.js][ohlib.js/i18n-resources.js].
+Just copy the whole English block, change the language code to the one you are adding and make your translation.
+You can open the [demo.html](/demo.html) to see the result of your work.
+To complete your localization add the translated language name to the other languages.

+Note that this resource file does also provide the localization for the [opening\_hours\_map][].
+This can also be tested by cloning the project and linking your modified opening_hours.js working copy to the opening_hours.js directory (after renaming it) inside the opening_hours_map project.

+### Holidays ###

+Holidays can be added to the file [opening_hours.js][ohlib.opening_hours.js] as JavaScript Object notation.
+Have a look at the current definitions for other [Holidays][ohlib.holidays] .
+Please add the source for this information (in form of an URL) as comment.

+### Core code ###

+Note that there is a git pre-commit hook used to run and compare the test framework before each commit.
+To activate the hook, run:

+    ./hooks/link_hooks

 ## Author ##

 * [Dmitry Marakasov](https://github.com/AMDmi3) <amdmi3@amdmi3.ru> (initial coding and design and all basic features like time ranges, week ranges, month ranges and week ranges)